Heber J. Grant: Early life

 Grant was born on November 22, 1856, in Salt Lake City, Utah Territory, the son of Rachel Ridgeway Ivins and Jedediah Morgan Grant.
 His father was a counselor in the First Presidency to Brigham Young.
 Rachel Grant was a native of New Jersey, where she had converted to the LDS Church at about 20.
 Her cousin and later brother-in-law (he married her older sister Anna), Israel Ivins, was the first person baptized a Latter-day Saint in New Jersey.

 Jedediah Grant died when Heber J. Grant was nine days old.
 After Jedediah's death, Rachel married Jedediah's brother, George Grant, but he fell into alcoholism so she divorced him.
 Rachel became the dominant influence in Heber's life.
 She served for many years as president of the 13th Ward Relief Society in downtown Salt Lake City.

 He was known for his determination to achieve goals that were seemingly beyond his reach.
 As a child, he wanted to join the baseball team that would win the Utah territorial championship, but others believed him to be too physically awkward to be successful.
 In response, he purchased a baseball and practiced throwing the ball for hours against his barn to improve.
-The team he joined later won the championship.
+The team that he joined later won the championship.
 In similar fashion, Grant expressed a desire to be a successful bookkeeper although many of his associates criticized his penmanship.
 He practiced his writing to the point that he was invited to teach penmanship at one of the local academies.

-There were no free public schools in Salt Lake City when Grant was a child, but his mother kept him enrolled in various schools while he was growing up.
+There were no free public schools in Salt Lake City when Grant was a child, but his mother kept him enrolled in various schools while he grew up.

 Business activities

 After working as a bookkeeper in the insurance business in 1877, Grant became an assistant cashier with Zion's Savings Bank and afterwards opened an insurance business with Nephi Clayton.
 Later, Grant became a partner with Benjamin W. E. Jennens.
 He later founded an additional insurance agency in Ogden and, for a time, owned the Ogden Vinegar Works.

 In the late 1890s, Grant served as the business manager for the newly-formed official LDS magazine, the Improvement Era.
 Grant's insurance company advertised in the publication.

 Grant continued to be involved in business activities after his call as an apostle.
 He founded many new businesses, including a bank.
 He was a founder of the Utah Sugar Company and the main founder of the Salt Lake Theatre.

 Grant lost a large amount of money in the Panic of 1893 and never recovered from its adverse financial effects.
-He was the main person to negotiate new financing to the LDS Church in New York at the time; his efforts kept the church going until Lorenzo Snow's late-1890s call for tithing placed the church in a better financial situation.
+He was the main person to negotiate new financing to the LDS Church in New York at the time; his efforts kept the church going until Lorenzo Snow's late 1890s call for tithing placed the church in a better financial situation.
 He was also instrumental in helping to prevent the concurrent 1893 banking crisis from overwhelming Utah's financial institutions.